-Sharing good practices is based on a few conditions.
-The first is obvious: leading by example implies that good practices exist, but certain areas or sectors are better off than others.
-In terms of urban mobility and energy renovation of buildings, data, models and techniques exist but other "areas are suffering: agriculture for the mobilization of resources, for support of change, the area of agro-food".
+Sharing good practices includes two elements.
+The first is obvious: leading by example shows that good practices do exist and that they can be implemented.
+But certain areas or sectors are better off than others.
+While in sectors such as urban mobility and building retrofitting, data, models and techniques exist but other "areas are suffering: agriculture for the mobilization of resources, for support of change".

-The second is, to put it simply: it is difficult to give advice if you do not practice it yourself.
-Within their own company, they insist on the fact that the N + 1 manager must set an example so that employees follow and respect the instructions.
-This also applies to other actors: citizens expect their elected officials to set the example.
-Some participants observed inversely, that the bad example given by the hierarchy has a negative effect: "A boss who asks everyone to work in an open-space but who has his own office".
+The second is to put it simply: it is difficult to give advice if you do not practice it yourself!
+Within their own company, WG2 participants insist on the fact that the N + 1 manager must set an example so that employees follow and respect the instructions.
+This also applies to policies makers: citizens expect their elected officials and public institutions to set the example.
+Inversely, some participants observed that a bad example given by the hierarchy has a negative effect: "A boss who asks everyone to work in an open-space but who has his own office".